-- If you are poorly and run down, your skin reflects it
+- if you are poorly and run down, your skin reflects it

-- If you are stressed, your skin reflects it
+- if you are stressed, your skin reflects it

-- If your hormones are unbalanced your skin reflects it
+- if your hormones are unbalanced your skin reflects it

 This is what is referred to in the skincare world as a loss of vitality.

-But what exactly does facial rejuvenation mean?
+What does facial rejuvenation mean?

-My work as a skincare specialist means I have performed thousands of facials over the years, and I have seen first-hand, what can affect the vitality of the skin.
+My work as a skincare specialist means I have performed thousands of facials over the years, and have seen first-hand, what can affect the vitality of the skin.

 First: Your skin, just like your body gets TIRED and OVERWORKED, basically it can easily, use up all of its energy reserves.

 Secondly: Your skin also gets hungry, and it requires regular feeding with key nutrients like fatty acids, and vitamins and minerals, both internally and topically.